thewileylab/ReviewR/README.md

 usethis::create_from_github('thewileylab/ReviewR')
 ```

-3. Finally, symlink the ReviewR directory to
+3. Finally, symlink the cloned ReviewR directory to
     `/srv/shiny-server/ReviewR`.
 Note, for Google Authentication to
     work, your server must have a fully qualified domain name and link
     to a Google Project that you own to perform authorization.